Ten Days Without Mom

 Ten Days Without Mom (Mamá se fue de viaje) is a 2017 Argentine comedy film directed by Ariel Winograd and starring Diego Peretti and Carla Peterson.

 Plot

 Vera Garbo, a saturated housewife, takes a vacation and moves away from her family, consisting of her husband Victor, who lives only for work, and their four children.
 Now that she is not with them, the family realizes how much they need her.

 Trailer

 On 11 May 2017, a second preview or trailer for the film was released confirming that the release date in Argentina would be July 6 2017, according to production company Patagonik.

+Remakes

+The film has been remade in Spain as Father There Is Only One (2019), which has yielded a film series of four sequels; in Italy as When Mom Is Away (2019), which has yielded a first and second sequel; and in France as 10 jours sans maman (2020), which has yielded a sequel.